2301 Central Ave.

 The selection committee will review the submissions to this RFQ in March 2019.
 Following review, select artists will be asked to submit a complete formal design proposal.
 A decision will be made by May 2019.
 A specific timeline for development, production, and installation will be established upon selection of the finalist(s).
 This timeline is subject to adjustment.

-If you have any questions about the project or need more information on the selection process, please contact the Wyoming Arts Council, 307-777-7742 or firstname.lastname@example.org.
+If you have any questions about the project or need more information on the selection process, please contact Rachel Clifton at the Wyoming Arts Council, 307-777-5305 or email@example.com.